9001/copyparty/README.md

 enable music tags:
 * either `mutagen` (fast, pure-python, skips a few tags, makes copyparty GPL? idk)
-* or `FFprobe` (20x slower, more accurate, possibly dangerous depending on your distro and users)
+* or `ffprobe` (20x slower, more accurate, possibly dangerous depending on your distro and users)

 enable thumbnails of images:
 * `Pillow` (requires py2.7 or py3.5+)